 • Real purity.
 I found this company by reading a blog about lead free lipsticks (but she phrased her criteria in a confusing way, basically that the companies were “better” and not actually confirmed to be lead free.
 Be careful who you trust online!
 This company claims lead free at least on some products, and non nano.
 At least on some products, the complete ingredients list is not provided.
 “Real Purity lipsticks can be eaten without any health concerns.”
 “Thank you for your email, my apologies, but we are a very small company and do not do any third party testing.
 The labs we use assure us they take steps to avoid heavy metals in their ingredients.
 The oxide source are naturally derived, we are not a certified organic company.”
 Not sure how they can claim to be lead free, yet write that statement!
 This is why it’s important to ask questions.

 OTHER BRANDS TO CONSIDER INQUIRING ABOUT METALS:

-Honeybee Gardens (was on the ewg champion list in 2011), Juice Beauty (was on the ewg champion list in 2011), Fitglow (Leaping Bunny Certified 100% Cruelty Free.
+I have requested testing from Honeybee Gardens (was on the ewg champion list in 2011).
+Others you could ask are Juice Beauty (was on the ewg champion list in 2011), Fitglow (Leaping Bunny Certified 100% Cruelty Free.
 Certified Organic ingredients , gluten free.
 Pricy.
-Didn’t respond to email), Nvey eco, Afterglow (non nano, uses certified organic), Lavera, Max & Madeleine, Miessence, NYR organic, Toups and Co.
+Didn’t respond to email, Nvey eco, Afterglow (non nano, uses certified organic), Lavera, Max & Madeleine, Miessence, NYR organic, Toups and Co.